-The main disadvantages of glass cookware are its fairly low fracture toughness and an intolerance to sudden changes in temperature.
+The main disadvantages of glass cookware are its fragility and intolerance to sudden changes in temperature.
 A sudden variation of temperature (thermal shock) causes the glass to expand or contract, which may result in breaking.

 What is Tempered or Toughened Glass?

-Tempered glass is a type of safety glass which is especially strong and heat resistant.
+Tempered glass is a type of safety glass that is especially strong and heat resistant.
 The tempering process makes the glass more than 5 times stronger than regular glass.
-The breakage pattern is also changed.
-When broken, tempered glass shatters into small, relatively harmless pieces without sharp edges, reducing the risk of injury.
+When tempered glass does break, it shatters into small, relatively harmless pieces without sharp edges, reducing the risk of injury.

 Heat-resistant glass is a type of glass with an increased ability to withstand thermal changes without shattering.
 This type of glass is suitable for kitchen applications where high heat and sudden cooling may cause a regular glass to shatter.

 Some cookware pieces are safe for oven and cooktop use, while others can only be used in the oven.
 Heat-resistant glassware is usually made of borosilicate glass, tempered soda-lime glass, or glass-ceramic.

 What is Borosilicate Glass?

-Borosilicate glass is a type of heat resistant glass designed to withstand temperature extremes better than most other glass.
+Borosilicate glass is a type of heat-resistant glass designed to withstand temperature extremes better than other types of glass.
 Borosilicate glass is used for lab equipment, as well as for manufacturing high-quality kitchenware.
 Cookware made of borosilicate glass is thin, durable, safe, and convenient for cooking, baking, serving, and storing food.

 While the two major brands of glass bakeware in the USA, Pyrex and Anchor Hocking, used to be made from borosilicate glass, that is no longer the case.

-What is Glass Bakeware in the USA Made of?
+How is Glass Bakeware in the USA Made?

-To comply with new and tighter U.S. air pollution regulations after 1980 and to cut manufacturers’ expenses for installing the new pollution control equipment, Anchor Hocking Company and World Kitchen, owner of the Pyrex brand, changed their manufacturing process of glass bakeware and switched from using annealed borosilicate to a less expensive tempered soda lime glass.
+To comply with new and tighter U.S. air pollution regulations after 1980 and to cut manufacturers’ expenses for installing the new pollution control equipment, Anchor Hocking Company and World Kitchen, owner of the Pyrex brand, changed their manufacturing process.
+Both companies switched from using annealed borosilicate to a less expensive tempered soda-lime glass.